Quicr/laps/docs/peering.md

 # LAPS Peering Protocol and Architecture

-Peering is between relays.
-Either side can establish a peering connection.
+LAPS peering architecture enables peering between relays supporting granular traffic engineering and optimizations.
+Peering can be simple mesh style or it can be more complex with on-demand peering sessions with the ability to control and enforce various constraints.
+Peering includes a node topology that enables the ability to select based on constraints, load, bandwidth, and other important traffic steering metrics.

-Relay to relay connectivity implements custom peering protocol to interconnect a global network of relays supporting scale into hundreds of millions of active tracks with any combination of publishers and subscribers.
+Peering scales to a global network of relays supporting scale into hundreds of millions of active tracks with any combination of publishers and subscribers.

 The high level topology looks like the following:
 ```mermaid